willianz1/starter-grub-dash-front-end/README.md

 Set the `API_BASE_URL` environment variable to the base url for the API.

 If `API_BASE_URL` is not set, a default value of `http://localhost:5000` is used.

+Currently have the backend version of the grub Dash working.